Biography

 past and with the history of culture—that will become an essential part of his later research.

-series where he mounts his own face on images taken from newspapers, shown at the
+where he mounts his own face on images taken from newspapers, shown at the

 Sperone Gallery in 1970 for his first solo show.